-Ranger took Race 1 by
+Ranger took Race 1 by just one second on

-corrected, won Race 3, and won Race 4
+corrected time, won Race 2 by 27 seconds corrected, won Race 3, and won Race 4

 by 3:19 corrected.
 Velsheda won Race 5 by 2:00 corrected.

 Racing finished Sunday June 19.
 Each race starting at 1 pm, conditions

 permitting, and sailed in sight of spectators on shore.

 interviews, history, and fun stuff for Cup Fans.